MarcoTarasco/ZFBONE/README.md

 *Developed by Marco Tarasco & Fabrice Cordelières.*
 ## Introduction

 Bone disorders affect millions of people worldwide and available therapeutics have a limited efficacy, often presenting undesirable side effects.
 As such, there is a need for novel molecules with bone anabolic properties.
 Several zebrafish systems have been established to assess the effects of coumpounds on bone formation, mineralization and patterning.

-The aim of this work was to establish a rapid, reliable and reproducible set of semi-automized tools to screen for molecules with osteo-activities.
+The aim of this work was to establish a rapid, reliable and reproducible set of semi-automized tools to screen for molecules with osteo-activities, based on already existing zebrafish systems.

 The same tools can be applied to screen molecules with bone anabolic effects or to evaluate the effects of pollutant on bone (osteotoxicity).